-Maryland Paycheck Calculator 2026 – Estimate Your Take-Home Pay
+Maryland Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 How the Maryland Paycheck Calculator Works

-- FICA Taxes: Mandatory contributions for Social Security (6.2%) and Medicare (1.45%).
+- FICA Taxes: Social Security and Medicare payroll taxes apply to most employees.

 Maryland Local Tax Rates (2026)